portellam/deploy-VFIO/README.md

 - [10.
 Contact](#10-contact)

 ## 1. About
 Effortlessly deploy changes to enable virtualization, hardware-passthrough (VFIO), and quality-of-life enhancements for a seamless VFIO setup on a Linux desktop machine.
+Includes references to other self-made projects and external documentation.

 1. What is [VFIO?](#VFIO)